-Sample Question Exit Review Mark Help Back Next Section ne and July, which clients accounted of sales each month? ly. ne Home Touch urtains Unlimited ax's Curtain Supply ulances by Val rendy's Windows Click to select your choice(s).
+Sample Question Exit Review Mark Help Back Next

+In the months of J for more than 159 Choose all that ap June and July, which clients accounted % of sales each month? pply.

+The Home Touch

+Curtains Unlimited

+Max's Curtain Supply

+□ ' Valances by Val

+Wendy's Windows

+Click to select your choice(s).